tidesdb/tidesdb/doc/05-internals/life-of-a-write.md

           |
      mark committed       now visible; hooks fire
           |
-     maybe rotate         on this thread; enqueue before swap
+     maybe rotate         on this thread if it takes the lock; enqueue before swap
           |
      flush                demux to per-family sstables, one atomic manifest commit,
           |               installs ordered by ticket